Maestro, JOSE “FURITO” RIOS is a multi-instrumentalist, composer, arranger, musical director, producer, and visionary.

-In 2015 Rios released the CD Standard Bomba, followed by Standard Bomba II (2018), where he ably and remarkably fuses straight-ahead jazz classics and original compositions with traditional Puerto Rican bomba.
+In 2015 Rios released Standard Bomba, followed by Standard Bomba II (2018), where he ably and remarkably fuses straight-ahead jazz classics and original compositions with traditional Puerto Rican bomba.
 Also, in 2017 he composed the soundtrack for the acclaimed documentary film Nuyorican Basquet.

 Rios participated in the Michelob Jazz Fest (1991-1992), the Curacao Jazz Fest (1993), and the Puerto Rico Heineken Jazz Fest.
 Also, he has performed with Giovanni Hidalgo, Michel Camilo, Arturo Sandoval, Tito Puente, Bob Mintzer, Mike Mossman, Diane Schurr, Eddie Palmieri, George Benson Paquito D’Rivera, Jane Bunnett, Eddie Gomez, Hilton Ruiz, Jerry González, David Sánchez, Papo Vázquez, Bobby Valentín, William Cepeda and John Benítez among many others.

 His credentials as a clarinetist with Puerto Rico’s Symphony Orchestra and performances of the works of Mahler, Bartok, and Ravel among others, are lesser-known but significant.